godatadriven/python-devcontainer-template/blogpost.md

 ## Extending the Devcontainer

 We have built a working Devcontainer, that is great!
 But a couple things are still missing.
+We would like to:

+- Install a non-root user for extra safety and good-practi
+- Pass in custom VSCode settings and install extensions by default
+- Be able to access Spark UI (port 4040)
+- Run CI in the Devcontainer

+Let's see how.

 ### Installing a non-root user